lucasvolkmer/d2l-en-branch/chapter_deep-learning-computation/use-gpu.md

 ## Sumário

-* We can specify devices for storage and calculation, such as the CPU or GPU.
-  By default, data are created in the main memory and then use the CPU for calculations.
-* The deep learning framework requires all input data for calculation to be on the same device, be it CPU or the same GPU.
-* You can lose significant performance by moving data without care.
-  A typical mistake is as follows: computing the loss for every minibatch on the GPU and reporting it back to the user on the command line (or logging it in a NumPy `ndarray`) will trigger a global interpreter lock which stalls all GPUs.
-  It is much better to allocate memory for logging inside the GPU and only move larger logs.
 * Podemos especificar dispositivos para armazenamento e cálculo, como CPU ou GPU.
    Por padrão, os dados são criados na memória principal e então usa-se a CPU para cálculos.